 Mr. Mullinax, a National Board Certified teacher, has held choral and keyboard instructional positions at the Performing Arts High School in Fort Worth, Texas; Pinellas County Center for the Performing Arts at Gibbs High School in St. Petersburg, Florida; and the Academy for the Visual and Performing Arts at Einstein High School, in Kensington, Maryland.
 Mr. Mullinax was the 2003 Clinician for the Pinellas All-County Middle School Chorus.
 He is currently the Director of Choral Activities at Wakefield High School in Raleigh NC.
 In the spring of 2016 he was adjunct faculty at NC State University as Conductor of the NCSU Singing Statesmen.
 From 2010-2014 he served as the Fine Arts Department Chair at Wakefield High School and from 2010 to 2012, he served as the Co-Staff Development Coordinator for the High School Choral Staff in Wake County, NC.
 Mr. Mullinax has been a presenter at NCMEA Convention and regularly serves as mentor to student teachers and to new teachers in our county and state.

-Mr. Mullinax has held various church choral director positions in Texas, SC and NC.
-He currently serves as Director of Music Ministries at St. Marks United Methodist Church in North Raleigh.
+Mr. Mullinax has also held various church positions as choral director or accompanist in Texas, SC and NC.
 In addition, Mr. Mullinax has served on the board of NC Music Educators Association as the District 11 president.
 In the spring semester of 2017, Mr. Mullinax was invited by the choral director at NC State University (Dr. Nathan Leaf) to serve in an adjunct capacity during his sabbatical, teaching and conducting the NC Singing Statesmen.

 Mr. Mullinax's choirs have been performed at the NC ACDA conference in Greensboro, NC and at the NCMEA Music Teachers Convention in Winston-Salem, NC.